 The invasion of mass-produced souvenirs is amongst the most visible things which are destroying the city and playing an important role in forcing the inhabitants to move out of Venice.

 The other problem caused by some of these items is a threat to your health.
-Cheap masks, for example, do not comply with EU legislations regulating colors and substances for wearable products: the contact with your skin is potentially dangerous.
+Cheap masks, for example, do not comply with EU legislation regulating colors and substances for wearable products: the contact with your skin is potentially dangerous.

 We created a shortlist that summarizes the risks and annoying things you should be aware of when in Venice.